Many imagine Silicon Valley as being a mecca of technology, a premier global innovation hub and an enthralling place to work.

-Second-year computer engineering major Emmanuel Mayoke described the class trip to Silicon Valley as “the most inspirational week” of his life because of the impactful takeaways that the group gathered from the influential people they interacted with.
+Second-year computer engineering major Emmanuel Makoye described the class trip to Silicon Valley as “the most inspirational week” of his life because of the impactful takeaways that the group gathered from the influential people they interacted with.

-While meeting with Travis Brooks (CWR ‘97; physics), product manager of the experimentation platform for Netflix, Mayoke said he learned about “not being afraid in case we are unsure of what to do in life.”
+While meeting with Travis Brooks (CWR ‘97; physics), product manager of the experimentation platform for Netflix, Makoye said he learned about “not being afraid in case we are unsure of what to do in life.”